Microlocal Analysis of Quantum Fields on Curved Spacetimes: The Shubin calculus

-We now define Shubin's pseudodifferential calculus, see \cite{Sh2}, \cite{Kr} which is a version of the uniform calculus of Subsect. \ref{sec8.1}, adapted to manifolds of bounded geometry.
+We now define the Shubin pseudodifferential calculus, see \cite{Sh2}, \cite{Kr}, which is a version of the uniform calculus of Section \ref{sec8.1}, adapted to manifolds of bounded geometry.
 We fix a manifold $(M, g)$ of bounded geometry.

-\subsubsection{Symbol classes}
+\subsection{Symbol classes}